jeapsilva/Machine-Learning/README.md

 # Machine-Learning

-Aqui demonstro algoritmos de Machine Learning desenvolvidos.
+Here you'll find many scripts that apply Machine Learning to solve real problems.
+There are many algorithms such as Linear Regression, SVM, Decision Tree, Random Forest, etc.